IBM/tfjs-web-app/README.md

 With [TensorFlow.js](https://www.tensorflow.org/js), we can convert our pre-trained TensorFlow or Keras models into JavaScript to be run in the browser through the app!

-In then end we will have a cross-platform application where users can classify images selected locally or taken with their device's camera.
+In then end, we will have a cross-platform application where users can classify images selected locally or taken with their device's camera.
 The app uses TensorFlow.js and a pre-trained model converted to the TensorFlow.js format to provide the inference capabilities.
 This model is saved locally in the browser using IndexedDB, and a service worker is used to